Updated February 18, 2021

 Have a Plan for Your Kids

 Concentrating when no one is home can be a challenge in itself, but having parenting distractions every five minutes can be an even bigger dilemma.
-While maintaining your work productivity is going to be more difficult, there are ways to lighten the stress.
+While maintaining your work productivity will be more difficult, there are ways to lighten the stress.
 Here are a few ideas to try while working from home with your children:

 - Set up activities that will keep your kids distracted for a few hours.
-Crafts, movies, games, or scavenger hunts in the backyard are just a couple at-home activities and ideas that can help keep your children entertained while you get some work done.
+Crafts, movies, games, or scavenger hunts in the backyard are at-home activities and ideas that can help keep your children entertained while you get some work done.

 Put Away Distractions